 This is an encyclopedia with alphabetical entries that explore mostly “tales and motifs” in popular culture from early writings to modern media.
 The entries are well researched and cross-referenced so the reader is able to see themes emerge throughout.
-I read it cover to cover as well as using it as a references for a paper reviewing paranormal trends over the past decade.
+I read it cover to cover as well as using it as a reference for a paper reviewing paranormal trends over the past decade.
 While quite long, I read a few entries per day. – it’s a great bedside table book (if you don’t mind the red ghostly eye staring at you).
-The book intends to show the breadth and depth of ghostlore and its influences from society and other cultural influences.
+The book intends to show the breadth and depth of ghost lore and its influences from society and other cultural influences.

 For example, the Victorian era was when the depiction of ghosts changed.
-They had different purposes and looked different than in earlier accounts.
+They had different purposes and looked different from earlier accounts.
 Though this book includes entries on famous ancient ghosts such as the Witch of Endor, The Arabian Nights tales and ancient Greco-Roman ghost stories and plays, it goes all the way up to 2015 including entries on The Conjuring and American Horror Story.

 Many entries reflect the modern views of ghosts and ghost hunting such as in 21st century paranormal television, bestselling novels, and popular movies.
 There are cross threads that help a non-horror film person like me understand the Asian influence that brought us the girl ghost in white with long black hair featured in Ringu/The Ring and Ju-on: The Grudge.